d-gaston/armv8-examples/README.md

 + **q** quit

 Pressing enter at a blank prompt causes the previously executed command to run again.
 This can save a lot of typing.

+# armsim.py
+This is a python3 simulator for a subset of arm64 instructions.
+It aims to be compatible with gnu assembler files and supports a subset of directives.
+Further documentation can be found in the numerous comments.
+Currently armsim can run hello.s, loop.s, and prompt.s